-The wildfire danger continues to be EXTREME in the Lac La Biche Forest Area.
-The FIRE ADVISORY remains in place.
+The wildfire danger is MODERATE in the Lac La Biche Forest Area.

 For more information, please contact: